 Handasyde, Kerrie, Cathryn McKinney and Rebekah Pryor, eds.
-Power, Authority, Love, (forthcoming).
+Contemporary Feminist Theologies: Power, Authority, Love.
+London: Routledge (forthcoming 2020).

 “Performing the Icon and other maternal gestures.”
 In Topologies of Sexual Difference, edited by Louise Burchill.
 Albany, NY: SUNY Press (forthcoming).